 STDC retains its own separate Board (chaired by the Mayor of the Tees Valley) and governance committees with members drawn from both the public and private sectors.
 None of these members are paid any remuneration.
-Expenses claimed in 2021/22 amounted to nil (2020/21 £3,497).
+Expenses claimed in 2022/23 for travel costs amounted to £295 (2021/22 nil).

-Tees Valley Combined Authority Group - Annual Financial Statements 2021/22 Note 11: Employee remuneration
+Tees Valley Combined Authority Group - Annual Financial Statements 2022/23 Note 11: Employee remuneration